ModuloM/skeleton/README.md

 ## Advantages & flaws

 \+ Simple to use, no extra tools
-\- Watcher may crash so you have to kill the terminal crashed job.
+\- Watcher may crash so you have to kill the terminal crashed job & restart npm job.
 No sourcemap.
 No linting.
-No uglify.

 ## Prequirement